 The content pane appears in the middle of the TRITON console.
-When you connect to the Web Security manager, the Dashboard appears in the content pane, showing information about advanced malware threat activity detected in your network.
+When you connect to the Web module, the Threats dashboard appears in the content pane, showing information about advanced malware threat activity detected in your network.

 When you click a link in the left navigation pane or the right shortcut pane, the content pane changes to display options appropriate to your selection.